fightforthefuture/old.fightforthefuture.org/site/_static_pages/aboutus.md

   #### Campaigner

-  Laila is our Campaigner and a [2017 Kairos Fellow][la1].
+  Laila is our Campaigner and was a [2017 Kairos Fellow][la1].
 Before joining FFTF, Laila served as CAIR Florida's Legislative & Government Affairs Director where she led advocacy campaigns to protect civil rights and challenge Islamophobia.

 ---